joeljang/temporalwiki/README.md

 # TemporaWiki
+Official code for the paper [TemporalWiki: A Lifelong Benchmark for Training and Evaluating Ever-Evolving Language Models](https://arxiv.org/abs/2204.14211)

 In order to generate new TemporalWiki (training and evaluation corpus), use the [TemporalWikiDatasets](https://github.com/CHLee0801/TemporalWikiDatasets) repository.

 In order to reproduce our results, take the following steps: